dotnet-state-machine/stateless/README.md

 Setting this is vital within a Microsoft Orleans Grain for example, which requires the `SynchronizationContext` in order to make calls to other Grains.

-### Thread safety
+### FiringMode.Serial
 By default, Stateless is **NOT** thread-safe.
-`FiringMode.Serial` ensures thread-safety for Fire(), however reading the State Machine's state from multiple threads may still be unsafe and require aditional locks.
+`FiringMode.Serial` ensures thread-safety for Fire()/FireAsync(), however reading the State Machine's state from multiple threads may still be unsafe and require aditional locks.

-Stateless processes triggers sequentially, and as a result there can only be one thread "driving" the processing at a time.

-In `FiringMode.Serial`, if the main processing thread throws an error, unprocessed triggers should be removed from the queue in order to ensure consistency.
-Otherwise the event queue may still hold unprocessed triggers which would require another Fire() call to resume processing.
-Set `DropUnprocessedEventsOnErrorInSerialMode` to true if you need consistent behaviour.
-Set `DropUnprocessedEventsOnErrorInSerialMode` to false if you don't want triggers to be dropped (default).
+In `FiringMode.Serial` triggers are sequentially ran on a separate worker task.
+So all calls to Fire / FireAsync return as soon as the trigger is enqueued.

+If you need to wait for the trigger to be ran or catch its specific exceptions, use `await FireAndWaitAsync(trigger)`.
+Warning, if you call and await `FireAndWaitAsync` inside a state transition event, you risk deadlocking (because the current transition now waits for a future transition to be completed).

+If you need to await the triggers processing task or catch exceptions, you can use `await GetSerialEventsWorkerTask()`.

+**Important**: If an unexpected exception is thrown durring the processing of triggers, the faulting trigger is dequeued and the worker task halts (possibly locking tasks waiting via `await FireAndWaitAsync(trigger)`).
+If you need to resume execution, you can call the parameterless Fire method.
+If you need to cancel all the unexecuted triggers still pending, you can call `CancelPendingTriggers()`.

 ## Building